eflgilbert/templates/README.md

 Most scripts start off as a copy of one of the below templates to maintain uniformity.

-<b>supercomputer submission shell script</b> - In order to run a script on the UMN cluster, a shell script must be submitted.
+<b>Supercomputer submission shell script</b> - In order to run a script on the UMN cluster, a shell script must be submitted.
 The template here includes metadata that should be sent to initialize the job as well as syntax for running R, Python, or MATLAB scripts.

-<b>rmd (HTML)</b>-
+<b>rmd (HTML)</b>- These are HTML reports of the RMarkdown files with the same name.
+These reports include images, tables, and plots as well as written notes.

-<b>rmd (Shiny) </b>-
+<b>rmd (Shiny/Slidly) </b>- A sample of an RShiny Markdown file that was written as a way to explore the possibility of having interactive plots/figures in a presentation.

-<b>Rscript/MATLAB/Python </b>-
+<b>Rscript/MATLAB/Python </b>- These files are used as starting points for most of the scripts written.
+This is to ensure all scripts have the same basic information and structure.